munificent/game-programming-patterns/book/state.markdown

 a world of rooms that are connected to each other by exits.
 You explore them by entering commands like "go north".

-This maps directly to a state machine: each room is a state.
+This maps directly to a state machine -- each room is a state.
 The room you're in is the current state.
 Each room's exits are its transitions.
 The navigation commands are the inputs.